 If all these healthy nutrients and antioxidants are not enough to put on your bread, how about adding some beet and roasted garlic dip to your hummus sandwich?
-Beets supply vitamin C, fiber and potassium to your body and garlic is a great addition for your overall health.
-Just to name a few benefits, garlic is considered a heart healthy food as it helps to lower your blood pressure and cholesterol levels.
+Beets supply vitamin C, fiber and potassium to your body and garlic is a great addition to your overall health.
+Just to name a few benefits, garlic is considered a heart-healthy food as it helps to lower your blood pressure and cholesterol levels.
 And garlic also contains antioxidants.

 An Egg Omelet a Day!